Chetans2004/Machine_Learning/README.md

 I now understand what ML is, why it’s used, and the main categories it falls into.
 This knowledge forms the **foundation for building and training ML models** in the upcoming days.

+## Day 4 – Linear Regression
+1. What is Linear Regression?

+  - A supervised ML algorithm used for predicting continuous values.
+  - Finds the best-fit line between input (X) and output (y).

+ 2. Types of Linear Regression
+  - Simple Linear Regression (one feature)
+  - Multiple Linear Regression (multiple features)

+ 3. Key Concepts
+  - Dependent & Independent variables
+  - Best-fit line
+  - Slope (m) & Intercept (b)
+  - Hypothesis function:
+   - y=mX+b

+ 4. Cost Function
+  - Measures error between predicted and actual values.
+  - Mean Squared Error (MSE) is commonly used.

+ 5. Gradient Descent
+  - Optimization algorithm used to minimize cost.
+  - Updates parameters (m, b) until best line is found.

+ 6. Evaluation Metrics
+  - R² Score
+  - MAE
+  - MSE
+  - RMSE

+  7. Assumptions of Linear Regression
+    - Linearity
+    - No multicollinearityHomoscedasticity
+    - Normality of residuals
+    - Independence of errors

+ 8. Practical Work Done
+    - Loaded dataset (Advertising dataset)
+    - Explored features
+    - Trained a Linear Regression model
+    - Evaluated predictions using R², MSE, RMSE

+## Day 5 – Logistic Regression (Simple Summary)
+✔ 1.
+What is Logistic Regression?

+  A machine learning algorithm used for classification (yes/no, 0/1).

+ 2. Sigmoid Function
+  Converts output into a probability between 0 and 1.
+  If probability > 0.5 → class 1
+  Else → class 0

+ 3. Where Logistic Regression is used
+  Spam vs Not Spam
+  Diabetic vs Not Diabetic
+  Fraud vs Legit
+  Pass vs Fail

+ 4. Types
+  Binary (0 or 1)
+  Multiclass (more than 2 classes)

+ 5. Evaluation Metrics
+  Accuracy
+  Confusion Matrix
+  Precision
+  Recall
+  F1-score

+ 6. Advantage
+  Simple
+  Fast
+  Good for linearly separable data

+ 7. Limitation
+ Not good for non-linear problems